younesbelkada/evalchemy/README.md

 #### [2025.01.29] New Reasoning Benchmarks

-- AIME24, AMC23, MATH500, LiveCodeBench, GPQA-Diamond, HumanEvalPlus, MBPPPlus, BigCodeBench, MultiPL-E, and CRUXEval benchmarks added as part of our [Open Thoughts](https://github.com/open-thoughts/open-thoughts) project.
-See the [blog post](https://www.open-thoughts.ai/blog/measuring) for more.
+- AIME24, AMC23, MATH500, LiveCodeBench, GPQA-Diamond, HumanEvalPlus, MBPPPlus, BigCodeBench, MultiPL-E, and CRUXEval have been added to our growing list of [available benchmarks](https://github.com/mlfoundations/evalchemy?tab=readme-ov-file#built-in-benchmarks).
+This is part of the effort in the [Open Thoughts](https://github.com/open-thoughts/open-thoughts) project.
+See the [our blog post](https://www.open-thoughts.ai/blog/measuring) on using Evalchemy for measuring reasoning models.

 #### [2025.01.28] New Model Support
 - [vLLM models](https://blog.vllm.ai/2023/06/20/vllm.html): High-performance inference and serving engine with PagedAttention technology